daniel140280/Daniel_Hall_23748364/README.md

 ## 6. Move Strategy (Strategy Layer logic)

 Pre and post validation of these.
-Invertoers or something I took a pic of.
+Inverters or something I took a pic of.
 Checks of the rules.
 ## 7. End & Hit Strategies (Strategy Pattern - handling game variation)
 As with many game designs, they often involve the **need to handle different rule sets** (*or strategy*) without rewriting the core game engine. **Strategy Pattern** is used to encapsulate these algorithms.